Looking to lean down and shed some excess body fat that you may be carrying around?

-To make it extremely simple to get started: If you’re maintaining your body weight at your current daily calorie intake, you should track your daily intake for a few days to figure out how many calories you are actually consuming, and then reduce it by around 250-500 calories to lose ½ to one pound of fat per week.
+To make it extremely simple to get started: if you’re maintaining your body weight at your current daily calorie intake, you should track your daily intake for a few days to figure out how many calories you are actually consuming, and then reduce it by around 250-500 calories to lose ½ to 1 pound of fat per week.

 For the most part, slow and steady wins this game.
-Diet at too low of a calorie intake and your metabolic rate will grow sluggish and fat loss will come to a halt.
+Diet at a calorie intake that’s too low and your metabolic rate will grow sluggish, and fat loss will come to a halt.

 If you aren’t maintaining your body weight, start at a calorie intake of around 13 calories per pound of body weight and then adjust your intake down or up from there based on the results that you see.

 2. Increase your protein consumption